 GOVERNOR’S RAPID RESPONSE

-The North Carolina Department of Commerce, through the Division of Employment and Training, provides the Governor’s Rapid Response program designed to offer immediate assistance to workers being dislocated due to plant closings.
+The North Carolina Department of Commerce, through the Division of Employment and Training, (NC Works) provides the Governor’s Rapid Response program designed to offer immediate assistance to workers being dislocated due to plant closings.
 Generally, a team of college staff from various departments provide information and orientation to potential or existing dislocated workers on educational opportunities available at the college including continuing education, occupational extension, community service, curriculum, special support programs, and workforce development services.
 Additionally, requested short-term skills training courses are usually planned and offered on short notice expressly for workers being permanently laid off, or pending lay-off, by a particular employer.